Baker-IGM/IGME-110/schedule.md

 -   **[Exercise](exercises/infoEvalExercise/infoEvalExercise)**

-    -   Play an web game to test how well you can determine real from fake articles.
+    -   Play a web game to test how well you can determine real from fake articles.

 ### Thursday (1/23)